Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Introduction

 \section{Introduction}

 Understanding written text has always drawn significant interest within the Artificial Intelligence (AI) community.
-Nowadays, it also enjoys increasingly many commercial applications: successfully parsing and analyzing texts expressed in natural language is crucial for a variety of tasks traditionally performed by humans, which require the extraction of sentiments, meaning or themes.
-Books \cite{worsham}, academic papers \cite{gales}, technical manuals \cite{nabizadeh}, news articles \cite{shuo}, legal documents \cite{merchant} and many other types of long texts can be the target of such tasks.
+Nowadays, it also enjoys increasingly many commercial applications: successfully parsing and analyzing texts expressed in natural language is crucial for a variety of practical tasks traditionally performed by humans, which require the extraction of sentiments, meaning or themes.
+Books \cite{worsham, worsham_book, brazil, jose}, academic papers \cite{gales}, technical manuals \cite{nabizadeh}, news articles \cite{shuo}, legal documents \cite{lulu, dale, merchant} and many other types of long texts can be the target of such analysis.
+Common application domains for existing, real-world practical systems range from the automated processing of legal, medical, scientific and journalistic documents, to more niche areas such as intelligence gathering \cite{mademlis2023invisible}.